playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/migration-guide.md

 ### Step 1 - Create a New Project

-We will begin by creating a new, blank project to receive the update project.
+We will begin by creating a new, blank project to transfer assets and code into.
 Delete the four entities created by default below the scene root entity.

 ### Step 2 - Transfer Assets